vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

 Using eduk8s there are various ways in which you could deploy and run workshops.
 This can be for individual learning, or for a classroom like environment if running training for many people at once.
 It also provides the basis for setting up and running a learning portal for on demand training.

 The following sections describe the core steps for deploying a single workshop instance.
-Other methods for deployment build on these basic steps and will be described elsewhere in the documentation.
+The quick path to deploying a workshop for multiple users will be shown, as well as a break down of what is happening under the covers so you can see how custom deployment solutions can be developed.

 Loading the workshop definition
 -------------------------------

-Each workshop is described by a custom resource of type ``workshop``.
+Each workshop is described by a custom resource of type ``Workshop``.
 Before a workshop environment can be created, the definition of the workshop must first be loaded.

 To load the definition of a sample workshop, run::